LaunchAcademy/ruby-playground/student-orientation-guide/student-orientation-guide.md

 Staff at Launch Academy have a lot of varied responsibilities, so it's important that we all organize our time carefully.

-When E.E.s are "off the floor" - i.e., in the E.E. lounge or the pairing office in the back of the room, they aren't available to answer technical questions.
+When EEs are "off the floor" - i.e., in the EE lounge or the pairing office in the back of the room, they aren't available to answer technical questions.
 Both spaces are off-limits to students.

-For day-to-day technical questions, ask one of the two E.E.s who are on the floor every afternoon.
-You can also visit office office hours by signing up on the sheet of paper on the back picnic tables.
+For day-to-day technical questions, ask one of the two EEs who are on the floor every afternoon.
+You can also visit office hours by signing up on the sheet of paper on the back picnic tables.

-In reference to broader concerns than your day-to-day technical questions, you should definitely feel comfortable getting in touch with your mentor!
+In reference to broader concerns than day-to-day technical questions, you should definitely feel comfortable getting in touch with your mentor - slack is usually a great place to find them!
 They are here to support you.

 [Back to top](#)

 ##Important Dates

-**Mon, 5/25:** Memorial Day - day off!
+**Mon, 9/7:** Labor Day - MC is closed, no daily schedule
-**Fri, 7/3:** Independence Day (almost) - day off!
+**Mon, 7/3:** Columbus Day - MC is closed, no daily schedule
-**Tues, 7/28 - Weds, 7/29:** Career Day
+**Tues, 7/28 - Weds, 7/29:** Career Days

 ##Launcher Lunches
 Launcher Lunches are a weekly chance for the staff to receive feedback directly from the students.
-Each Wednesday at noon, two EEs and five students will go out to lunch together and discuss how the program is going.
-Invites will be distributed via email so you know which week you are attending!
+Each Wednesday at noon, two EEs and a small group of students will go out to lunch together and discuss how the program is going.
+Invites will be distributed via slack so you know which week you are attending!

 ##Absences